SAMI111538/mini-excel/README.md

-hwo to collborate
+how to collborate
-clone the repo in your local envirement
+clone the repo in your local enviornment